Open-UAS/Open-UAS.github.io/docs/Intro/README.md

 communication channels and documentation repositories.\
 **Please verify that you are added to\...**

-the Github repositiory
+The Github repositiory

-the Google Drive folder
+The OneDrive folder

-the ISU Network Drive folder
+The ISU Network Drive folder

-the emailing list
+The Emailing list

-the main Groupme chat

-your team Groupme chat
+The Teams channel

 Reach out to the Project Leader if you do not have access to any of the above items.